rcpch/digital-growth-charts-server/documentation/docs/clinician/how-the-api-works.md

 The entire Term period (from 37-42 weeks gestation) used to be defined as a decimal age of exactly 0 years, and the Growth Chart Reference Group at the inception of the UK-WHO paper charts had previously stipulated that no growth data should be reported over the 2-week period after delivery in term infants.

 The growth chart reference data covering this Term period used to be averaged across the period, so regardless of actual gestational age, all term-born children were considered to be the same gestation, for paper and PDF growth charts.
+Part of the reason for this was that gestational age correction used to be a manual process, and it was easier to have a single term value.

-However, during the development of the Digital Growth Charts, the [dGC Project Board](../../about/team#project-board) determined we should abolish the 'averaging' effect of the concept of term, and simply correct all children for gestational age.
+However, during the development of the Digital Growth Charts, the [dGC Project Board](../../about/team#project-board) determined that because gestational age correction was now completely automatic, we should abolish the 'averaging' effect of the concept of term, and simply correct **all** children for gestational age.
 This is because of evidence there *is* a difference between the outcomes of children born as early term and late term.

-More, the dGC makes it easy to correct for all gestational ages.
+In practice these differences are very small and would not affect most clinical care activities or decisions.
+However, the principle of the Digital Growth Charts is to provide the most accurate data possible, and so the decision was made to correct for gestational age in all children.

 ## Helpful reference documents